JetBrains/guide/site/python/tutorials/getting-started-pycharm/run-python-using-a-run-configuration/index.md

 ## Configurations From Project Templates

 Let’s look at explicitly creating a Run Configuration.
-The previous scenario applies for both PyCharm Community and PyCharm Professional, but this option is only available for PyCharm Professional.
+The previous scenario applies for both PyCharm and PyCharm with Pro subscription, but this option is only available for with a PyCharm Pro subscription.

 In an empty Django project, you can see that the Run Configurations button already shows the project name and a _Django_ logo.
-This is because PyCharm professional has already created a basic Run Configuration, special for Django.
+This is because PyCharm with Pro subscription has already created a basic Run Configuration, special for Django.

 <img src="django-run-configuration.png" alt="Django Run Configuration" />